Diller Teen Fellows

 - A motivational and supportive manager – you have managed a diverse team and enjoy cultivating the unique strengths of each contributor.

 - A savvy partnership builder – you seek out opportunities to build strategic and meaningful relationships with prominent thought-leaders and stakeholders.

 - A skilled and persuasive communicator – you can effectively convey a point of view verbally or in writing to stakeholders, partners, staff, and/or program participants.

 - An innovator who challenges the status quo – you have a track record of ideating and implementing bold strategies for engaging and developing socially conscious leaders.

 - A natural collaborator and consensus-builder – you have experience working with fellow senior leaders around shared goals and consistently demonstrate sound judgement.

 EDUCATION: BA in a related field required, with a graduate degree preferred.

-TRAVEL: Domestic and international travel 20% of the time, including up to three weeks in Israel each summer.
-Note: All Diller Teen Fellows employees will continue to work remotely, with no required travel, through at least March, 2021.
+TRAVEL: Domestic and international travel 20% of the time, including up to three weeks in Israel each summer, 3-4 annual seminars and staff meetings in various locations, and domestic visits to partner communities.
+Note: All Diller Teen Fellows employees will continue to work remotely, with no required travel, through October 2021.